Student Rights and Responsibilities

 - Performed an action which impinged on the rights or activities of a student in the legitimate pursuit of the educative process.

 All student complaints must be filed within 30 calendar days after the complainant knew or reasonably should have known about the complaint.
-Complaints shall be filed using the Student Complaint Procedure & Form, available with the Dean of Students.
+Complaints shall be filed using the Student Complaint Procedure and the Student Complaint Form, available with the Dean of Students.

 No reprisal of any kind will be made by either party against any student, College employee, or any participant in the complaint process by reason of such participation.